Book Review: Whatever Happened To The C86 Kids? by Nige Tassell

 Stump: A Fierce Pancake 30 Years Old Today

-The general consensus seems to be that Stump didn’t quite ‘make it’.
+The general consensus seems to be that Anglo/Irish late-1980s band Stump didn’t quite ‘make it’.

-Released 30 years old today, the latter is probably in my 1980s top 10 (and is reportedly one of Faith No More/Mr Bungle frontman Mike Patton’s favourites too).
+Released 30 years old today, the latter is probably in my 1980s top 10, and reportedly one of Faith No More/Mr Bungle frontman Mike Patton’s favourites too.

 But it somehow works.
 A Fierce Pancake is dedicated to the life and works of physician/psychoanalyst Wilhelm Reich and writer Flann O’Brien.
 It was released on Ensign Records, mainly known for breaking Irish acts like Sinead O’Connor and the Waterboys.